-- A free, one year, 2019 permit from DCR's Division of Water Supply Protection is REQUIRED to hunt on the designated property in the Sudbury Reservoir watershed.
+- A free, 5-year permit from DCR's Division of Water Supply Protection is REQUIRED to hunt on the designated property in the Sudbury Reservoir watershed.

 - Click here for DCR hunting access permit on Sudbury Reservoir watershed management lands.